Towing a Balanced Caravan

 - With the coupling head weight known you can now move weight forward to to the rear of your caravan to balance your rig.

-Caravan coupling head weight has a massive effect on towing and vehicle suspension.
+Caravan and trailer coupling head weight has a massive effect on towing and vehicle suspension.

 An unbalanced caravan can cause your front suspension to lift causing a light front end, subsequently reducing traction and steering.